DCM-UPB/SFG-spectra-tool/TD-SFG/Readme.md

 # simulate-SFG
 This program allows one to compute the time-dependent vibrational SFG spectrum for a given planar interface system.
-Using this approach, one can estimate the transistion time from one type of stretching mode to another type of stretching mode.
+Using this approach, one can estimate the transistion time from one type of stretching mode to another.
 Detailed information of this method can be found in the following references [1,2,3].

 ## How this program works?
 **System requirements - C++11, Open MPI libraries**